awwx/ar/readme.md

-The goals of the Arc runtime project are to fix bugs, to make Arc more hackable, and to do that while not changing the Arc language.
+Goals of this Arc runtime project are:

+* to fix bugs

+* to make Arc more hackable

+* avoid changing the Arc language.

 The later two go together because when there's some change we'd like to make to Arc, we can make Arc more hackable instead, and then we can